-A qualification in Science continues to be highly desirable to employers and is part of the English Baccalaureate qualification that universities and employers now consider to be an important indicator of a fully rounded student.
+A qualification in Science continues to be highly desirable to employers and is part of the English Baccalaureate qualification that universities and employers

 Biology: Study of human biology, organisms, evolution and the environment.

 Chemistry: Study of the nature of substances and how they react together, how chemistry is used in business and industry and how our use of fuels affect the local and global environment.